chdezmar/social-code/README.md

 ```
 As a user
 I would like to be able to personalise a user profile
-So that I can use MeetApps
+So that I can use Social Code
 ```
 ```
 As a user